Story: Canterbury region

 The 20th century saw the growth of the Mormon Church, and in urban areas fundamentalist Christian sects and non-Christian religions such as Buddhism and Hare Krishna.

-The Anglican and Roman Catholic cathedrals are among Christchurch’s most notable buildings.
+The Anglican and Roman Catholic cathedrals were among Christchurch’s most notable buildings.
+Both were severely damaged in the 2011 earthquake.
+In 2014 the Catholic community was looking at restoring their cathedral; the Anglican community wanted to demolish theirs and build a new one.
 Methodists, Presbyterians and Baptists also built inner-city churches in the 19th century.

 Primary and secondary education